befelix/Safe-RL-Benchmark/README.rst

 To get started let us try to optimize a policy on a very simple environment.
 To accomplish this we need to make a few decisions.
 First we need some task that we can solve.
-This is implemented in the form of an environment in the ``envs`` module.
+This is implemented in the form of environments in the ``envs`` module.

   >>> # import the linear car class